Mina uses accounts to track each public key's state. This is distinct from Bitcoin's UTXO model of maintaining ledger state.

 Protocol State Hash

 The protocol state hash is the hash of hashes of the previous state and protocol state body.
-Acts a unique identifier for a block.
+Acts as a unique identifier for a block.

 Proof of Stake